segmentio/segment-docs/src/unify/identity-resolution/externalids.md

 ## Custom externalIDs

-Profiles resolves identity for any other externalIDs that you bind to users - such as a phone number or any custom identifier that you support.
+Unify resolves identity for any other externalIDs that you bind to users - such as a phone number or any custom identifier that you support.

 As long as you've configured custom externalIDs, such as `phone`, in your Space's Identity Resolution rules, you can include it with the `context.externalIds` array, the `properties` object, or the `context.traits` object.